H G HireGauge Speak with our team

 The burden of proof shifts.
 Once adverse impact is shown, the employer has to demonstrate the test is "job-related and consistent with business necessity."
 If the employer succeeds, the burden flips back: the plaintiff can still win by showing a less-discriminatory alternative exists that the employer refused to use.

 If your test causes adverse impact and you can't prove it's job-related, you don't get to keep using it.
-Simple as that.

 "Job-related": the three forms of validity